General Terms And Conditions

-9. Purchaser shall immediately provide Seller with any information Seller deems necessary or any information that can be reasonably understood as necessary for the performance of the agreement.
-If the information required for the performance of the agreement is not supplied in time to Seller, Seller has the right to postpone the performance of the agree-ment and/or to charge Purchaser with the extra costs Seller incurred because of the de-lay, at Seller's usual rates.
+9. Purchaser shall immediately provide Seller with any information Seller deems reasona-bly necessary or any information that can be reasonably understood as necessary for the supply by the Purchaser of the agreed Product or Products within such reasonable timeframe as is communicated by the Seller (or if not such timeframe is communicated prior to the date for Delivery of the Products).
+If the information required for such per-formance is not supplied in time to Seller, Seller has the right to postpone its perfor-mance and/or to charge Purchaser with the extra costs Seller has incurred because of the delay, at Seller's usual rates.

-10. Any additional commitments and/or arrangements made by Seller, or made on behalf of Seller by other persons acting as a representative, are only binding to Seller if these commitments and/or arrangements have been confirmed in writing to Purchaser by Seller's authorised staff.
+10. Any additional commitments and/or arrangements made by Seller, or made on behalf of Seller by other persons acting as a representative of the Seller, are only binding to Seller if these commitments and/or arrangements have been confirmed in writing to Purchaser by Seller's authorised staff.

 1. All prices communicated by Seller whether in an Invitation or by any other means shall be in £ (GBP), unless otherwise agreed in writing.